eurecom-s3/symqemu/README.md

 $ ninja
 ```

-Next, make sure that QEMU's build dependencies are installed on your system.
+Next, make sure that QEMU's build dependencies are installed.
+Most package
-Most package managers provide a command to get them, e.g., `apt build-dep qemu`
+managers provide a command to get them, e.g., `apt build-dep qemu` on Debian and
-on Debian and Ubuntu, or `dnf builddep qemu` on Fedora.
+Ubuntu, or `dnf builddep qemu` on Fedora and CentOS.

 We've extended QEMU's configuration script to accept pointers to SymCC's source
 and binaries.
 The following invocation is known to work on Debian 10, Arch and